vicompany/workshop-unit-testing/docs/assignments.md

 1. Write a test to see if the cart was reset
 2. Write a reset method

+## Task: Test `ShoppingCart.getTotalPrice` internals

+1. The method ShoppingCart.getTotalPrice executes several other methods, make sure these are called using a spy (using [Sinon.JS](http://sinonjs.org/))

 ## Bug: After emptying the cart, I still have to pay shipping costs

 When dealing with bugs, it can be useful to write tests first so while you're changing the code, the test script verifies your changes.